MinecraftForge/Documentation/docs/gettingstarted/index.md

 #### Version

 Set the `version` property to the current version of your mod.
-We recommend using a [variation of maven versioning][mvnver].
+We recommend using a [variation of Maven versioning][mvnver].

 ```gradle
 // In some build.gradle